AbdooOwd/AbdooOS-64bit/README.md

 AbdooOS is an Operating System made for fun with love and *"sanity loss"* by me, a dumb 15 years old (: .
 The general goal is to make an all purpose OS that anybody can use.
-The **real** goal is to learn how a computer works and provide useful resources and examples for people who want to do like me.
+The **real** goal is to learn how a computer works and provide useful resources and examples for people who want to learn about Operating Systems and their development.

 # The Idea